 When thinking of some of the most impressive natural landscapes in the world, it is impossible not to think of Mount Everest.
 Mount Everest is known as the tallest peak on Earth and measures 8,848.86 meters tall.
 Generally, people think of it as the tallest mountain in the world, but that isn’t quite accurate.
 Mauna Kea, in Hawaii, is actually a taller mountain, but much of it is underwater, and thus it does not have the tallest peak ‘above sea level.’
 This is why Everest is generally considered to be the overall tallest, as it is much easier to see and comprehend the sheer size of the mountain and its summit.

-Mount Everest is part of the Himalayan mountain range, and is located along the China(Tibetan)-Nepal border.
-The official border line actually runs across the summit of the mountain, meaning it technically belongs to both countries.
+Mount Everest is part of the Himalayan mountain range and is located along China(Tibetan)-Nepal border.
+The official borderline actually runs across the summit of the mountain, meaning it technically belongs to both countries.
 The English name, Everest, is named after George Everest, who was a surveyor of India.
-The Nepali term for the mountain peak is Sagarmatha, and in Tibet it is known as Chomolungma, which roughly translates to “Mother Goddess of the World.”
+The Nepali term for the mountain peak is Sagarmatha, and in Tibet, it is known as Chomolungma, which roughly translates to “Mother Goddess of the World.”

 Another one of the natural wonders of the world is Parícutin.
-It is a cinder cone volcano which can be found in Michoacán, Mexico.
-The cone has only really existed as it is since 1943, when it surged up out of the ground in a relatively flat corn field, making it the youngest volcano in the Northern Hemisphere.
-At the time that it surged, it also erupted, and continued to erupt over a period of 9 years.
-Now, the volcano is considered to be dormant, and is popular as a tourist attraction.
+It is a cinder cone volcano that can be found in Michoacán, Mexico.
+The cone has only really existed as it is since 1943, when it surged up out of the ground in a relatively flat cornfield, making it the youngest volcano in the Northern Hemisphere.
+At the time that it surged, it also erupted and continued to erupt over a period of 9 years.
+Now, the volcano is considered to be dormant and is popular as a tourist attraction.
 Visitors are able to climb the volcanic peak and view the hardened lava flows, including encased ruins of the San Juan Parangaricutiro Church.

 The Grand Canyon

 The Grand Canyon is a striking canyon located in Arizona, United States.
-The canyon was formed by the natural erosion of rock and soil by the Colorado River, over the period of billions of years.
-The canyon is stunning not only for its deep rust-red colours, and the visible layers of rock and sediment that can be seen throughout its cliff walls, but mainly it is impressive for its size and depth.
+The canyon was formed by the natural erosion of rock and soil by the Colorado River, over a period of billions of years.
+The canyon is stunning not only for its deep rust-red colors, and the visible layers of rock and sediment that can be seen throughout its cliff walls but mainly it is impressive for its size and depth.

 The falls are located along the border between Zambia and Zimbabwe, in southern Africa, and are formed by the Zambezi River.
-Tourists come from all over the world to see the spectacular natural wonder, and witness the 500 million literes of water which cascade over the cliff edge every minute.
-Visitors can view the falls from vantage points, or more adventurous travellers can swim in the river right up to the fall’s edge (in low season) and even bungee jump from the Victoria Falls Bridge.
+Tourists come from all over the world to see the spectacular natural wonder and witness the 500 million liters of water which cascade over the cliff edge every minute.
+Visitors can view the falls from vantage points, or more adventurous travelers can swim in the river right up to the fall’s edge (in low season) and even bungee jump from the Victoria Falls Bridge.